binshops/prestashop-rest/Readme.md

 New!
 Annotation-based API routing support added in version 5, July 2023.

 ## [Free Version v2.5](https://www.binshops.com/prestashop-api)
+For demo and testing, not recommended for production.

 ## The products that use this REST API
 <table>